Santana 22: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "Best features: Compared to her comp[etitor]s, the Santana may be considered old-fashioned, with her narrow beam and squared off fin keel, spade-rudder underbody.
 But she is a wholesome design that many consider ageless—easy and fun to sail, forgiving, and still good-looking after all these years ...
 Worst features: As a 1965 design she is, after all, a bit old-fashioned.
 And compared with her comp[etitor]s, her deeper draft makes her harder to launch from a trailer."